haaker1/mockito/report.md

 | Hugo           | EqualsBuilder::append            | 17         | 18         |             |             |
 | Juan           |                                  |            |            |             |             |

+**Did everyone get the same result?
+Is there something that is unclear?
+If you have a tool, is its result the same as yours?**

 Both lizard and JaCoCo disagree with regards to CCN in some cases, which means they measure it differently.
-Therefore, it is natural that our own counts disagree, perhaps because of how bitwise operators are treated, etc..
+Therefore, it is natural that our own counts disagree, perhaps because of how bitwise operators are treated or how it reads the code.
+The manual CCN counts seem to disagree with the tools, but agree between each other.
+A possible reason for this is that there are different methods of counting cyclomatic complexity, and the tools use a different method from us.
+As a consequence, the results from the tools are a bit unclear.

+**Are the functions just complex, or also long?**

+The length of the most complex functions differ.
+However, they seem to lean towards being medium to long.
+This makes sense, since a longer function will be able to fit more decision points such as if/else-statements inside of it.

-3. What is the purpose of the functions?
+**What is the purpose of the functions?**

 | function                         | purpose       |
 |----------------------------------|---------------|